gordianknotC/nxp_note/flutter/android_to_flutter.md

 MProc -->> MEvent: onNewEvent
 MEvent -->> MProc: getTargetByIntent [X]

-Note over MEvent, MProc: since flutter only has one activity which means it always<br> stay on top, hence it's reduntant to find realTarget while <br>receving an new intent
+Note over MEvent, MProc: since flutter only has one activity which<br> means it always stay on top, hence it's<br> reduntant to find realTarget while <br>receving a new intent
 MProc ->> . : onCreate

 ```